 Joel Hurstfield quotes the Statute of Merton (1236): If an heir, of what age soever he be, will not marry at the request of his lord he shall not be compelled thereunto; but when he cometh to full age he shall give to his lord, and pay him as much as any would have given for the marriage.

 H.E.
-Bell gives an alternative method of calculation, dating from Edward I’s reign (i.e. 1272-1307): a male heir’s fine could be as high as two years of his land’s annual value, and a female’s as high as three, depending on how the heir’s land was held – in possession or in reversion.
+Bell gives an alternative method of calculation, dating from Edward I’s reign (1272-1307): a male heir’s fine could be as high as two years of his land’s annual value and a female’s as high as three, depending on how the heir’s land was held – in possession or in reversion.

 The Earl of Southampton’s Wardship.

 The young Earl’s “wardship and marriage” was sold to Charles, Lord Howard of Effingham, for £1000.
-(The same Lord Howard who had overall command of the navy in 1588 when England was threatened by the Armada.)
+That’s the same Lord Howard who had overall command of the navy in 1588 when England was threatened by the first Spanish Armada.

 The person who said he did is Father Henry Garnet (1555-1606), who was under cover in England as leader of the Jesuit mission: The young Erle of Southampton, refusing the Lady Veere, payeth 5000 [pounds] of present payment.

-There’s no doubt that wards who refused marriages did have to pay substantial fines to their guardians, but it’s possible that Father Garnet was accurately quoting a rumour he’d heard.
+There’s no doubt that wards who refused marriages did have to pay substantial fines to their guardians.

-The young Earl’s income at age 21, as estimated by Akrigg, was likely to have been around £3000 a year.
-A fine calculated at up to two years of his lands’ annual value would make £5000 a credible amount.
-Whether or not the Earl paid this amount to Lord Burghley is unknown.
+The young Earl’s income at age 21, as estimated by Akrigg, was likely to have been close to £3000 a year.
+A fine calculated at up to two years of his lands’ annual value would therefore make £5000 a credible amount, but whether or not the Earl paid any money to Lord Burghley is unknown.

-Joel Hurstfield The Queen’s Wards: Wardship and Marriage under Elizabeth I (1958) p142.
+Joel Hurstfield The Queen’s Wards: Wardship and Marriage under Elizabeth I (Longmans, 1958) p142.

 H.E.
-Bell An Introduction to the History and Records of the Court of Wards & Liveries (1953) p126.
+Bell An Introduction to the History and Records of the Court of Wards & Liveries (Cambridge University Press, 1953) p126.